shruthipanarajan/DocAssist/README.md

 ### Step 3: Install Dependencies

-Navigate to the project directory and install the required Python packages using:
+Navigate to the project directory and install the required Python packages using(This Step is Optional):

      pip install -r requirements.txt